drpicox/david-rodenas.com/_notes/gruntjs.md

 Usually web apps and web pages are composed of many files.
-Although create many files is good to obtain a high degree of reusability and ease of maintenance, it works against loading time and latency.
+Although create many files is good to obtain a high degree of re-usability and ease of maintenance, it works against loading time and latency.
 GruntJS, once configured,